mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 	$ mmgen-keygen --coin=xmr 1-10

-In addition to spend and view keys, Monero key/address files also include a wallet password for each address (the password is the double Sha256 of the spend key, truncated to 16 bytes).
-This allows you to easily generate wallets for each address by running the following command
+In addition to spend and view keys, Monero key/address files also include a wallet password for each address (the password is the double SHA256 of the spend key, truncated to 16 bytes).
+This allows you to generate a wallet from each key in the key/address file by running the following command:

 	$ monero-wallet-cli --generate-from-spend-key MyMoneroWallet

 and pasting in the key and password data when prompted.
 Monerod must be running and `monero-wallet-cli` be located in your executable path.

-This process is completely automated by the `mmgen-tool` utility:
+To save your time and labor, the `mmgen-tool` utility includes a command that completely automates this process:

-	$ mmgen-tool keyaddrlist2monerowallet *XMR*.akeys.mmenc
+	$ mmgen-tool keyaddrlist2monerowallets *XMR*.akeys.mmenc

-This will generate Monero wallets for each key/address pair in the key/address file and encrypt them with their respective passwords.
+This will generate a uniquely-named Monero wallet for each key/address pair in the key/address file and encrypt it with its respective password.
 No user interaction is required.
-By default, wallets are synced to the current block height, as they're assumed to be empty.
-This behavior can be overridden:
+By default, wallets are synced to the current block height, as they're assumed to be empty, but this behavior can be overridden:

-	$ mmgen-tool keyaddrlist2monerowallet *XMR*.akeys.mmenc blockheight=123456
+	$ mmgen-tool keyaddrlist2monerowallets *XMR*.akeys.mmenc blockheight=123456

+To keep your wallets in sync as the Monero blockchain grows, `mmgen-tool` includes another utility:

+	$ mmgen-tool syncmonerowallets *XMR*.akeys.mmenc

+This command also requires no user interaction, a very handy feature when you have a large batch of wallets requiring long sync times.

 #### <a name='a_kg'>Key/address generation support for ETH, ETC and 144 Bitcoin-derived altcoins</a>